The other dolls sat upon the shelf and looked straight before them, for it would never do to let grown-up men know that dolls were really alive.

 I believe it’s important to judge an animated film’s cinematography as though it’s real.
 Toy Story 4 is confectionary: the sweeping action shots and beautiful vistas give this movie gravity.
 A lurching marionette can become scary just from its placement in the frame; a bout of rain can seem like an apocalypse from so close to the ground.
 The visuals are gorgeous, in a vacuum (or a screenshot).
 My problem with them comes from the physical perspective: the toys’ competence in navigating the fairgrounds robs the action of the series’ signature danger, which has always been shown through terrific uses of scale.
 Recall the vastness of the store aisles in Toy Story 2, or the comedy of smallness in the street-crossing scene, the huge desolation of the play area in Toy Story 3, or the enormity of the gap between Sid and Andy’s house in the very first film.
 Despite taking place in a large area, there’s nothing like that in scale in Toy Story 4 (an attempt to jump across an aisle to a cabinet comes close, but notice how similar it feels in scale to the jump off the Ferris wheel).
 It lacks the comedy of distance that gives funny beauty to small things, and the weight of size that can make a mundane task scary through perspective (remember the walk through the field of Cheetos?).
 Consider the scene in Toy Story 4 in which Buzz mounts a carnival ride to launch himself high enough to see the highway.
 The movie doesn’t stop to consider it from the ground, to make it seem big, or difficult, or funny, or scary.
 In effect, it seems smaller than Sid’s front door used to feel.

 Toy Story 4 is still bouncy, paced like a heist movie (all Toy Story movies seem to be) and didn’t disappoint the adults in my theater: any time the Keanu Reeves character, Duke Caboom, said a single thing, hoarse male chuckles responded in surround sound.
 But I never heard any children laugh at all.
 This brings me to an interesting thought.
-The original Toy Story might have been made for adults that wanted to relive their own childhood fantasies, but Toy Story 4 seems to be made only for those who want to relive Toy Story itself.
+The original Toy Story might have been made for adults that wanted to relive their own childhood fantasies, and children who were just making them, but Toy Story 4 seems to be made only for those who want to relive Toy Story itself.
 This movie, for the first time in the series, doesn’t intend to bring these characters to a new generation, who would certainly not buy a Potato Head based on these proceedings.
 This means that as an epilogue instalment, Toy Story 4 doesn’t have the right punch of finality that Toy Story 3 had: Rex, Ham, Potato Head, Jesse, Bullseye, Slinky-Dog, Barbie, Mr. Pricklepants, and so on are characters that I don’t have to look up in order to list, but who have barely a line of reference in the script of the series finale.
 Is it an ensemble film if every character is in cameo?
 I realized afterward that the single line some of these beloved characters have in this movie is really nothing but a curtain call.

 Bless Hanks for his passionate self-appraisal in every second of the Toy Story films, but the material doesn’t have zing anymore.
 Consider Woody’s expressions, his opportunity to express: in Toy Story 4 he never contorts his face into that knowing twinkle, egoistical sneer, frantic worry, or slap-happy laughter that we’ve seen from him.
 He’s as blatantly iconic in the new movie as in every promotional still; despite being a cartoon, he’s gotten creaky and old.
 Behind the scenes, Hanks and Allen mull over their lifelong friendship imitated by Toy Story; on camera, you would never know that these two characters were more than acquaintances.